koraytugay/koraytugay.github.io/content/literature/cracking-the-coding-interview.md

 {:toc}

 ## Overview
-Please do **not** see my notes or solutions before attempting the challenges yourself.
-These notes are for my own use and for possible discussions with people who have already solved them.
+**Do not see these notes or solutions before attempting the challenges yourself.** These notes are for my own use and for possible discussions with people who have already solved them.

-I will not be adding the problem definitions, and I must note the book itself has much more additional information compared to what I note here.
+I do not include the problem statements here anyway hence this page itself can have very little value if you do not have the book anyway.
+Note the book itself has much more additional information compared to my own poor attempts here.
 I would highly recommend this book.

 ## Chapter 1
 ### Is Unique